ahmetoguzlu/order-pay-backend/README.md

 		- Decide:
 			- Send request to our server (list of items and price check) THEN our backend sends payment data to POS
 			- OR: Front end sends request to POS and us (so that we have record of it) simultaneously.
 Which is better?
+			- DO THE LATTER!
+However, check that user can't change shopping cart price without changing items -- and add protection
 	- Implement necessary backend
 - Create Accounts Backend
 	- Instead of guest sessions, create accounts with email/password (google/apple/facebook sign in?)